CodePadawans/ataru/README.md

 ## Example

-If this is a file called eg1.md:
+If this is a file called example.md:

-    LOOK AT THE THING
+    SOME TEXT BEFORE

     ```ruby
     def bad